Castlevania: Rondo of Blood was a true classic that was exclusive to Japan. But today’s game market and tech allows us to play it easily.

 But hey, you also get a new playable character!

-If I told anyone I liked this game for its dark fantasy action and showed them this clip, they’d think I’m fucking insane.
+Oh lord, this cutscene is so stupid!
+Everything from the cheesy dialogue and the bubbly music feels so out of place.
+If I told anyone I liked this game for its dark fantasy action and they saw this clip, they’d think I’m fucking insane.

 - Maria’s default attack is much better.
-She can use two quick attacks in succession that are like throwing boomerangs, and they’re each as powerful as a single attack from Richter’s whip.
+She can use two quick attacks in succession that are like throwing boomerangs, and they’re each as powerful as a single attack from Richter’s legendary Vampire Killer whip.
 She can also attack while MOVING, which is a massive advantage.

 - While some of Maria’s sub-weapons aren’t as good as Richter’s (the turtle one sucks), they’re not entirely useless.
 I would dare say the dragon sub-weapon is better than any of Richter’s projectile sub-weapons because of its large hitbox and how fast it is.